MMazzini1/Leader-Election-Visualizer/README.md

 ### If you add a node

 It´s also possible to restart a container after having stopped it (with the Docker CLI / Docker Desktop), in which case the table will show a new row representing the new member of the cluster.
-It will join as last node on the sucession.
+It will join as the last node on the succession.